JauntyJJS/jaunty-blogdown/content/blog/2022-05-05-Writing-Excel-VBA-Code/index.md

 For someone who knows how to create code documentation in R using [Roxygen2](https://roxygen2.r-lib.org/articles/rd.html) and display them online using [pkgdown](https://pkgdown.r-lib.org/), it will be very nice if I am able to do the same thing for Excel VBA.
 From this [issue post](https://github.com/rubberduck-vba/Rubberduck/issues/5017), I am indeed not the first who wanted this feature for VBA code in Excel.

 The key for me to resolve these issues is to use [Rubberduck](https://rubberduckvba.com/) and [Natural Docs](https://www.naturaldocs.org/).
 I tries to provide a step-by-step to help users adapt to these good practices easily rather than just plain trial and error.

 Source codes can be found at the end of this blog.

-I also have placed the small example in this Github [page](https://github.com/JauntyJJS/Write_Better_Excel_VBA_Project_Example).
+I also have placed a small example in this Github [page](https://github.com/JauntyJJS/Write_Better_Excel_VBA_Project_Example).

 ## Installation